 Interdisciplinary Team (IDT) Collaboration

-The IDT is made up of professionals from Early Childhood Education, Social Work and Learning Support, and supported by social workers, school leadership, child development specialists and doctors.
+The IDT is made up of professionals from Early Childhood Education, Social Work and Healthcare.

-They come together immediately after the screening to contribute skills and knowledge from their respective disciplines as well as an understanding and knowledge of each child in different settings, which allows for a more comprehensive care plan for the child.
+They come together after the health screening to share knowledge and expertise from their respective disciplines as well as their understanding of each child in different settings.
+This allows for common goals to be set and for a comprehensive care plan for the child.

 Referral and Follow-up